David-Tam/ML-Bank-Churn/README.md

 # 1. Data Access

-Let's load up the dataset.
-Note that a data point will be droped if there is any missing piece within a client's data.
+Let's load up the dataset and drop the instances/ observations which contain any missing piece:
 ![alt text](images/1.png)

-It has a dimension of 9998-by-14: 9998 client data points and 14 variables.
+There are 9998 client instance and 14 variables: 13 explanatory and 1 response variable.

 # 2. Data Visualization
 Info of each variable can be accessed through pie charts.
 But let's have a look on how much clients left the bank.